 Work and Life

-Entry to this course will not be possible through Professional Experience only: this is consistent with current practice for courses in the School of Education.
+Entry to this degree will not be possible through work experience only.
+This is consistent with current practice for Initial Teacher Education degrees taught by the School of Education.

 English Proficiency Requirements